-C1DRB3 cannot be used directly to determine the effective size of memory as the values programmed in the DRBs depend on the memory mode (Flex memory mode, interleaved).
+C1DRB3 cannot be used directly to determine the effective size of memory as the values programmed in the DRBs depend on the memory mode (stacked, interleaved).
 The Reclaim Base/Limit registers also can not be used because reclaim can be disabled.
-The C0DRB3 register is used for memory channel identification (channel 0 vs. channel 1) in the case of Flex memory mode operation.
+The C0DRB3 register is used for memory channel identification (channel 0 vs. channel 1) in the case of stacked memory.